thebaldgeek/thebaldgeek.github.io/radiosonde.md

 That should get you up and running pretty quick.
 You just need to open a web browser to that computers IP address and port 1880.
 Once you have that running the next task is to install the nodes we need.
 Click on the Node-RED menu on the top right, then 'Manage Pallet'.
-The click on the install tab and type dashboard.
-Wait for it to install, then search for 'Nostalgia'.
+The click on the install tab and type 'node-red-dashboard'.
+Wait for it to install, then search for 'node-red-contrib-nostalgic'.
 Wait for that to install.

 Once you have those nodes installed, you can import the flow for the radiosonde dashboard.
 Once imported, just add your home lat/lon and alt to the marked node, update your SDR serial numbers in the marked node, hit deploy and wait for your first flight.